WRITTEN BY: Adam Marland, Native Oregonian.

 🌄 best time of day to photograph Thor’s Well

-Photographers traveling through Oregon will want to time their visit to Thor’s Well to correlate a high-enough tide with the beautiful light of golden hour and sunset.
+Visitors traveling through Oregon will want to time their visit to Thor’s Well to correlate with the dates wherein high tide and sunset coincide.

 Your view of Thor’s Well will be mostly west.
 The setting sun provides excellent angular light onto Cape Perpetua, while limiting the glare reflecting off the water.